Birth in hideous poverty is a matter of accident but to remain poor and miserable needs efforts.

 Vacations and holidays:

-To remains poor it is important to religiously follow the calendar and obey all holidays, all vacations and presume that is what everyone does.
+To remains poor it is important to religiously follow the calendar and obey all holidays, all vacations and presume that this is what everyone does.
 However, those who get rid of poverty do not fall is this trap and take vacation when its suits their works cycle.
 So enjoy life and poverty alongwith the holidays.
-Those who remain well above poverty line are those who use the holidays to harness new skills or to update knowledge to cope with the dynamic word in which knowledge gets absolute every day.
-Continue reading
+Those who remain well above poverty line are those who use the holidays to harness new skills or to update knowledge to cope with the dynamic word in which knowledge gets obsolete every day.
+Continue reading →

 The real blood in your veins is the currency notes in your pocket.
 Without money, you are dead and doomed off.